de-shyt/CUB_conspects/Operating Systems JUB.md

 Signals are a software equivalent of hardware interrupts.
 They interrupt the normal control flow, but do not carry any data except the signal number.

+On linux, all possible signals and corresponding numbers can be seen via `kill -l` command.

 Basic signals are a part of the standard C library: